August 04, 2020 6 min read

 Sometimes fast-growing species are planted to speed this process up.
 In other cases, pioneer species that can tolerate poor conditions are introduced to help enrich the soil so that more sensitive native species can return.
 Some that commonly get planted are ponderosa pine, jeffrey pine, colter pine, sugar pine, douglas fir, incense cedar, a small amount of red and white fir, and giant sequoia.

 Thanks to climate change, historic deforestation and degradation, fire suppression, and settlement, fires are burning longer and more intensely than ever before, testing the ability of ecosystems to regenerate without human intervention.
 But by planting trees once the forests are ready to recover, we’re able to give nature a leg - and a root - up.
 Want to join us?
-Plant a tree in California today!
+Plant trees in California and other areas around the world!

 by Meaghan Weeden